 - While it may feel awkward, it is essential to let your child’s school understand that your family is going through a divorce.
 You will want to provide the school with information on who should pick up your child on that day.
 Notifying teachers and administrators can help explain your child’s behavior if they are having a rough day.
 Typically, teachers will pick up on significant behavior changes, and they will be able to be better prepared to assist your child.
 The school may also be able to provide counseling and other resources for children going through a divorce.

 The best way to establish a back-to-school visitation schedule is through mediation.
-If you are going through a divorce or preparing for a separation, contact the San Diego Family Mediation Center.
+If you are going through a divorce or preparing for a separation, contact the West Coast Family Mediation Center for a consultation.
 We offer low-conflict problem-solving options with the ability for you to create mutually beneficial solutions.
-Call (858) 736-2411 to speak with one of our experienced mediators located in Del Mar.